Privacy Center

 We may ask you to request this in writing.
 And we may charge a reasonable fee for making and mailing copies.
 Sometimes, we may need to deny the request.

-• Ask us to give you a list of certain disclosures we have made about you, such as PHI we’ve shared with government agencies that license us.
+● Ask us to give you a list of certain disclosures we have made about you, such as PHI we’ve shared with government agencies that license us.
 This is called accounting.
 You need to ask for this in writing.
 If you ask for this kind of list more than once in a 12-month period, we may charge you a reasonable fee.
+Your right does not include disclosures related to:

 You may make any of the requests (if they apply), ask for a paper copy of this Notice, or ask questions about this Notice.
 You can do this by calling Member Services.

 You have the right to file a complaint if you think someone has violated your privacy rights.
+You will not be subject to retaliation for filing a complaint.
 To do so, send a letter to:

 Troy Medicare